Mutual Fund Cut Off Time Rules by SEBI

 |Purchase / SIP Installment||Y||Y||Same Business Day|

 |N||Y||Next business day, whenever Time Stamping is done before the cut-off time|

 |Y||N||Next business day on which money received by the fund before the cut-off time|

 |Transaction Type||The transaction received before cut-off timing||Money Received by Mutual Fund before cut-off timing||Applicable NAV|

 |Switch in||N/A||Y||Business Day on which funds are received in Switch-in scheme before the cut-off time.
 It is in line with the redemption payout of the Switch Out scheme.|

 Ex-dividend NAV is applicable on allotment of units upon reinvestment of dividend.

-The units for NFO subscriptions are allotted with respect to all valid applications received on the NFO closure date.
+The units for NFO subscription allotment are on the basis of all valid applications that the fund house receives on the NFO closure date.
 It considers all applications for which the funds have been realized till the close of business hours on that date.
 Allotment of units will be done against all applications for which the funds have been submitted to the mutual fund collection account.
 In case of switch transactions, you can apply to switch from an existing scheme into an NFO scheme.
 All Switch-Out requests received & time stamped before the applicable cut-off timing of the source schemes are processed.
-The units in the NFO scheme are allotted on the Allotment date are allotted at face value as specified in the Scheme Information Document.
+Allotment of NFO scheme units on the allotment date is at face value as specified in the Scheme Information Document.

 Learn Ex Dividend Date